withastro/astro/docs/reference/api-reference.md

 #### RSS Feed

-You can generate an RSS 2.0 feed from `createCollection()` result by adding an `rss` option.
+You can generate an RSS 2.0 feed from the `createCollection()` result by adding an `rss` option.
 Here are all the options:

 ```jsx
 export async function createCollection() {